-The park is perfect for families or group of friends who would like to go on picnics, jogging, zumba session, school dance rehearsals, taichi exercises, feeding tilapia in the lagoon or simply by walking.
-There are several good spots for photo ops in the park like the lagoon, the golden carabao being pulled by a man and another being reared by a woman.
+The park is perfect for families or groups of friends who would like to go on picnics, jogging, Zumba sessions, school dance rehearsals, taichi exercises, feeding tilapia in the lagoon, or simply by walking.
+There are several good spots for photo ops in the park like the lagoon, the golden carabao being pulled by a man, and another being reared by a woman.

 SAN SEBASTIAN CATHEDRAL